Best Things to do in Berat, Albania (Your Ultimate Guide)

-The beautiful UNESCO town of Berat is not to be missed on your adventures through Albania.
-It is one of my favourite towns in the country as Berat seems to have a charm like no other place.
+A visit to the beautiful UNESCO town of Berat in Albania is not to be missed on your adventures through the country.
+It is one of my favourite towns in the country, and criminally underrated.

 The town itself is over 2400 years old and holds an important part of Albanian history.
 It’s one of the only places in the world where residents still live within castle walls.

-Here’s your complete guide to Berat – what to do, where to eat and where to stay!
+Here’s your complete guide to visiting Berat, Albania – things to do, where to eat, and the best Berat accommodation!

 Travelling by bus to Berat